TheDevPanda/room-inpainting/README.md

 1. Upload an image.
 2. Choose inpainting mode
 3. Mask the area to place furniture.
-4. Describe a piece of furniture to add in the prompt, e.g. 'reading chair'
+4. Describe a piece of furniture to add in the positve prompt, e.g. 'reading chair'
 5. Press generate.
 (Repeat until satisfied)
 6. Use the generated image as source, mask a new area, change the prompt, and generate again.
 Do this until you arrive at a final image.